-The masses in the hand of the so called religious leaders, who are corrupt, have been dragged into folly.
+The masses in the hand of the so-called religious leaders, who are corrupt, have been dragged into folly.
 The ill-intentioned corrupt political and religious leaders have sown conflict and hatred, turning society into “enemy-camps”.
-They have destroyed balance and robbed people of peace and security.
+They have destroyed the balance and robbed people of peace and security.
 Their teachings and activities defy and ridicule the essence of religion.
-That is why Sultan Bahoo says, I am neither a Sunni nor a Shia both make me sick, and both cause me heart burn.
-His disgust with Shia and Sunni is a rejection of division of humankind into warring groups.
+That is why Sultan Bahoo says, I am neither a Sunni nor a Shia both make me sick, and both cause me heartburn.
+His disgust with Shia and Sunni is a rejection of the division of humankind into warring groups.
 This is a protest against sectarianism, prejudice, hatred, hard-heartedness and consequent aggression and violence.
 Multitudes are fooled and set against each other, with wrong being shown as right & truth presented as falsehood.
 The consequences are extremism, retaliation with anger and brute force.
 Forgetfulness of the Divine Truths has plunged society into fanaticism and terrorism.
-Opposed to this parochial narrow approach that divides society into alienated warring groups, that destroys peaceful co-existence of different religious beliefs, is the broad and broadening stance of Sultan Bahoo, whose criterion, yard stick of human excellence is love of God.
+Opposed to this parochial narrow approach that divides society into alienated warring groups, that destroys peaceful co-existence of different religious beliefs, is the broad and broadening stance of Sultan Bahoo, whose criterion, a yardstick of human excellence is the love of God.
 He says,

 I sacrifice myself to those O Bahoo who enter the arena of Love and win its game (B181).

-It is urgently required to draw international attention to Sultan Bahoo’s sublime and humane voice in the midst of cacophony of sounds of hatred.
-As in a family, we forgive mistakes of our near and dear ones, and begin again to renew ties, balm painful wounds, and foster love, similarly this basic basis of family has to be extended to the larger family of humanity.
+It is urgently required to draw international attention to Sultan Bahoo’s sublime and humane voice in the midst of the cacophony of sounds of hatred.
+As in a family, we forgive mistakes of our near and dear ones and begin again to renew ties, balm painful wounds, and foster love, similarly, this basic basis of the family has to be extended to the larger family of humanity.